The Archive.

 For information on today's festivals see eFestivals.co.uk

-Of course , for those who actually managed the site, it was just the opposite- they saw the freaks as a nuisance , despoilers of the monument (which undoubtedly, some of the less responsible hippies were ) and they opposed their presence almost from the outset.
-This however did not became a major problem until the 1980s, when the festival bagan to burgeon in size. reaching its peak of 30.000 in 1984 .
-In 1985 the festival was banned by the loathsome Thatcher goverment and violent confrontations took place between the police and those who were travelling to attend the festival , resulting in the infamous " Battle of The Beanfield ".
+Of course , for those who actually managed the site, it was just the opposite- they saw the festival attendees as a nuisance , despoilers of the monument (which undoubtedly, some of the less responsible members were ) and they opposed their presence almost from the outset.
+This however did not became a major problem until the 1980s, when the festival began to burgeon in size. reaching its peak of 30.000 in 1984 .
+In 1985 the festival was banned by the loathsome Thatcher goverment and excessively heavy tactics took place on the road to the stones .
+This was mostly instigated by the police and violently inflicted on those who were travelling to attend the festival , resulting in the infamous " Battle of The Beanfield ".

 A good account of the busting and violent trashing of the 1985 travellers convoy enroute to Stonehenge can be found here as well as a detailed account of how the Thatcher government attempted to supress the traveller movement in the 1980s .
 More links to other sites can be found by browsing Chronology which now covers the festival from 1972-85